Updates Related To COVID-19

 Q: How has this impacted the church?
 Attendance?
 Giving?
 New Building?

 A: Short answer, it has impacted us in a good way.
 Attendance is up.
 We have more people engaging services than when we were in person.
 Isn’t that awesome?
 We have members of our church who’ve never been to the building before.
 As far as giving, people’s generosity has been phenomenal.
 We cannot remember a time in the last 8 years that giving was this strong.
 We’ve always had a generous church family, but this has cemented the fact that we are a church that knows what it means to be generous.
 Finally, the new building slowed down during the initial isolation period, but it’s picked right back up and moving full force.
-We will have an update in the coming weeks about when it will open.
+We are excited to have the building open some time in August 2020.

 Q: What if someone tests positive for COVID-19 and has attended a Sunday service, small group, or event at Forefront?